Criteria for entry

 5. Family placement

 As entry to selective high schools is based on academic merit, you should not expect that if one of your children has been successful, the other children in your family will be placed.
-The placement of one twin does not guarantee the placement of another.
+The placement of one twin or sibling does not guarantee the placement of another.

 For boarder placement only, extra consideration may be given to students who have a brother or sister already attending the school.